frolino/j-archive-player/README.md

 -----

 - Allow user to input game number (from J!
 Archive)
-- Make links in clues open in a new tab
 - Smarter "question form" detector (i.e., What is, What are, etc.)